What are the membership CPE requirements?

 - 1 Continuing Education Unit (CEU) = 10 CPE credits

-Additionally, the number of CPE credits that may be claimed by an instructor, discussion leader or speaker for preparation and presentation of a CPE learning activity may not exceed three times the number of credits awarded to individuals attending or participating in the activity.
-For repeat presentations, CPE credit can be claimed only if it can be demonstrated that the learning activity content was substantially changed and such change required significant additional study or research.
+Additionally, the number of CPE credits that may be claimed by an instructor, discussion leader or speaker for preparation and presentation of a CPA learning activity may not exceed three times the number of credits awarded to individuals attending or participating in the activity.
+For repeat presentations, CPE credit can be claimed only if it can be demonstrated that the learning activity content was substantially changed and that such change required significant additional study or research.

 How do I calculate CPE credits for informal activities?